watthem/matthewhendricks.net/blog/posts/sundaeswap-on-cardano-testnet.md

 ![https://mscott.b-cdn.net/images/sundaeswap/accessyourwallet20211211211837.png](https://mscott.b-cdn.net/images/sundaeswap/accessyourwallet20211211211837.png)

-- If you've ever used other DEX's like UniSwap or Sushiswap along with MetaMask, this workflow should look pretty familiar.
+- If you've ever used other DEXs like UniSwap or Sushiswap along with MetaMask, this workflow should look pretty familiar.
 If not, basically we are giving SundaeSwap **Access** to connect to Nami, our wallet with funds.

 ### Nami provides my sweet address